HatAndBread/japan-adventure-maps/README.md

 * Different kinds of activities (trail running, skiing, mountain biking etc)
 * Organize group rides, runs, hikes
 * Integration with Strava, RideWithGPS?
+* Come up with a better build procedure.
+Currentlty building directly to the build folder and hosting that on Heroku.
+Hence the huge amount of js files.
 * Improve SEO
 * Removal of dead code
 * Improve test coverage